gryffindor-guy/PERSONAL-CARE-CHATBOT/README.md

 **19pa1a05b3**

+# Objective of this Project

+:arrow_right:  **My Main objective is to provide a personalized experience to the user.**

+:arrow_right:  **To help users in solving their physical as well as mental disturbances**

 # Highlights of this chatbot :dart:

-:arrow_right:  **My Main objective is to provide a personalized experience to the user.**

 :arrow_right:  **This Chatbot can take care of your health.
 Not only Physical Health, but also your mental health.**